nus-cs3281/2023/students/ckcherry23/progress.md

 ### Summary
-I worked as a frontend developer for RepoSense.
-Some notable features I developed include:
+I primarily worked as a frontend developer for RepoSense, where I contributed to the project by implementing several features:
 * Showing merge commits and deletes commits in the report
-* Showing author breakdown in commits panel on merge group using highlights
+* Showing author breakdown in commits panel on 'merge group' using highlights
 * Pinning the file title for better user experience

-Apart from that, I assisted with the frontend migration to TypeScript, made our Cypress tests more robust and did minor tasks for the backend involving Git, Java as well as package upgrades for frontend DevOps.
+Additionally, I assisted with the frontend migration to TypeScript, increased the robustness of our Cypress tests, and contributed to various backend tasks involving Git and Java, as well as upgrading packages for frontend DevOps.

 ### Weekly breakdown
 | Week | Project   | Achievements                                                                                                                               |